cloudnative-pg/cloudnative-pg/docs/src/security.md

     accessible by the users of the operator that interact only with `Cluster`, `Pooler`, `Backup`, and `ScheduledBackup` resources.

-Below we provide some examples and, most importantly, the reasons why Cloud Native PostgreSQL requires full or partial management of standard Kubernetes namespaced resources.
+Below we provide some examples and, most importantly, the reasons why CloudNativePG requires full or partial management of standard Kubernetes namespaced resources.

 `configmaps`